veithweilnhammer/veithweilnhammer.github.io/_pages/cv.md

 Clinical Experience
 ======
-* Resident psychiatrist at the Department of Psychiatry, Charité-Universitätsmedizin Berlin, Campus Mitte, **since 2015**
+* Resident Psychiatrist at the Department of Psychiatry, Charité Berlin, **since 2015**

 &nbsp;
 &nbsp;